 Identity theft and fraud protection

 Identity theft is mostly aimed at senior citizens, being the most common targets of telephone and internet scams.
-Many home insurance companies offer identity theft and fraud protection you can add onto your policy, to help with the costs associated with being a victim of fraud.
+Many home insurance companies offer identity theft and fraud protection that can help cover the costs associated with being a victim of fraud.
 This includes:

 • Identity and credit score repair costs